a-little-wifi/ddr4-dimm-test/README.md

 # DDR4-dimm-test

-I need DDR4 UDIMMs for some PCs I got but I don't feel like buying any so I'll make it myself and harvest chips from a dead 32GB RDIMM
+I need DDR4 UDIMMs for some PCs I got but I don't feel like buying any so I'll make it myself and harvest chips from a dead 32GB RDIMM (nevermind that's not possible, the RDIMM uses 4-bit chips and I need 8-bit chips)

 Resources used: